-The March 1976 edition of the South African Cyclist announced that the Durban Council had given approval for a new 330m cycling track to be built in Harris Park, Rossburgh, at an estimated cost of R175 000 which, when completed, would make Durban the cycling centre of South Africa.
-During 1976 the Veterans Cycling Association was formed, based in Johannesburg.
+The March 1976 edition of the South African Cyclist announced that the Durban Council had given approval for a new 330m cycling track to be built in Harris Park, Rossburgh, at an estimated cost of R175 000 which, when completed, would make Durban the cycling centre of South Africa.24 During 1976 the Veterans Cycling Association was formed, based in Johannesburg.
 The SACF ruled that, with effect from 15 May 1976, crash helmets MUST be worn in all road races.

+24 This was never built.
+Later a 333m velodrome was constructed in the Kings Park sports precinct.
 Erik Hide and Bruce Tonkin won the double harness race.
 Ron Thompson of Clover Wanderers won the MUCC 100km race with Bruce Tonkin second while Roy Tonkin won the juvenile event.
 The 2-day four stage Greytown race converted back to the old method of running it, namely a straight out and home race of 150km.
 No KPCC rider featured.